calnix/stakingPro/Documentation/ContractExplanations.md

 - Checks that the vault exists and is not ended
 - Unstakes all staked tokens and Nfts
 - Updates NFT_REGISTRY to record unstake (NFT_REGISTRY.recordUnstake)

+**Users are able to unstake even if the contract's end time has been exceeded.**

 ## migrateVaults